portatlas/tictactoe/README.md

 1. I learned about the concept of minimax algorithm and how to apply it to a game like tic tac toe
 2. I learned about the send method and how to use it to dynamically pass in different parameters based on a given situation
 3. TDD saves time and heartache
+4. When refactoring consider how the code will interact with other components of the code.
+Does the current Class have more than one reason for change?
+Will state change?
+Does it serve a single purpose?

 ##What I can do to improve the application
 1. Create a more user interactive interface